 One quick reminder before you start on your debt-crushing crusade.
 You should have an emergency reserve in order to keep from getting into more debt.
 This is a savings account where you have 3‐6 months’ worth of expenses, and it’s only used in emergencies.

 These tips may help you get out of debt now, but you will constantly be using them if you don’t have an emergency reserve.
 Starting your emergency reserve and paying off debt can be difficult.
-For help on finding the right balance of these things, chat with a Wela advisor or create your Wela account today.
+For help on finding the right balance of these things, chat with a Wela advisor and download the Wela app.
 Our team can help you plan out and optimize your financial strategy.